andela-akangethe/twitclone/README.md

 # TWITCLONE

-This is a twitter clone made in <3 using rails.
+This is a twitter clone made with <3 using rails.